frankstepanski/node-express-course/week3/readme.md

 **The nodemon package**

-Every time you make a change to one of your files, you will need to re-start your server.
+Every time you make a change to one of your files, you will need to re-start your server in order for the changes to take effect
 You can automate this by using the [nodemon](https://www.npmjs.com/package/nodemon) package.

 The nodemon package will monitor any file changes and re-start it for you.

+To install nodemon, run the following command:

 ```
 npm i nodemon --save-dev